Information

 -

-This user type is with the reliability team which is involved with supporting the Mechanical Operations Center (MOC)
+This user type is with the reliability team, which is involved with supporting the Mechanical Operations Center (MOC) and is a high-level user for locomotives across locations

 -

-His duties involve assessing locomotives that consistently break down and diagnosing second offenders, i.e., troubled locomotives.
+His duties involve assessing locomotives that consistently break down and diagnosing locomotives that have previously experienced issues, also known as second offenders.

 3. User type: Locomotive search